 Applications to the vast majority of UK schools (if not all, I’m not entirely sure) are through the UCAS system.
 Your school counsellor should be able to guide you through the procedure of setting up your UCAS account, although it is very much possible to apply privately without linking it to your school.
 All students are allowed to apply to 5 schools in the UK (with the exception of medicine – you can only apply to 4), and you can key in your choices on the UCAS portal.
-You only write one personal statement through this portal that goes to all of your schools – which basically means you can only apply to one course, with the exception of medicine.
+You only write one personal statement through this portal that goes to all of your schools – which basically means you can only apply to one course (or at the least, very similar courses), with the exception of medicine.

 The sort of grades required to get into a specific course/college/university vary from course to course and from university to university.
 It would be a good idea to check out the website of the course you’re applying to – usually they mention a rough guideline on how much students have to score (whether in the A levels or the IB) to get into the course.
 Sometimes having a good score basically guarantees you a spot – for example, Warwick accepted me within 24 hours of my application submission, which I’m sure mostly boiled down to the strength of my academic grades.
 Other times, though, academics only plays one part (albeit a major part) of the decision – Oxbridge has a very strong emphasis on the interview process.

 As for writing the personal statement, I found the series by JamoeMills on Youtube particularly useful.